Lee Mazzilli

-Lee Louis Mazzilli (born March 25, 1955) is an American professional baseball player, coach, and manager.
+Lee Louis Mazzilli (born March 25, 1955) is an American former professional baseball player, coach, and manager.
 He played in Major League Baseball (MLB) as an outfielder for the New York Mets, Texas Rangers, New York Yankees, Pittsburgh Pirates, and Toronto Blue Jays from 1976 through 1989.
 He was an MLB All-Star in 1979.
 Mazzilli also managed the Baltimore Orioles from 2004 through 2005 and coached the Yankees from 2000 through 2003 and in 2006.

 Early years

 An excellent athlete, Mazzilli was the son of welterweight boxer Libero Mazzilli and his wife, June.
 Unlike most switch hitters, who naturally bat from one side of the plate and train themselves to feel comfortable on the other, Mazzilli was naturally ambidextrous, and swung the bat both ways from an early age.
 The sport he most excelled in as a junior was speed skating, in which he won eight national championships.
 He graduated from Brooklyn's Lincoln High School in 1973, and was the first round selection (14th pick overall) of the hometown New York Mets in the 1973 Major League Baseball draft.